andyboxer/TeeTree/README.md

 This will start the TeeTree controller running on port 11311 and it will expect to find it's service classes defined in the <<somewhere>>/testServices directory.

 Both of these parameters may bet set to suit your needs/environments, please NOTE: The correct port number used for the TeeTree controller must be set in the <<somewhere>>/config/TeeTreeConfiguration.php file.

+### Tests

+In order to run the test script first ensure the correct path to the php executable is set in the TeeTreeConfiguration.php file, that the directory /var/log/TeeTree exists and is writeable for all and that the base and php variables in the tests/runTests.sh file are correctly set for your environment.

+From a command line execute the runTests.sh script, test results will be printed to stdout and diagnostic data will be written to the logs in the /var/log/TeeTree directory.

+All tests will run using hostname localhost and port 11311, unless configured otherwise.